gddisney/Katamari/README.md

 This project is licensed under the terms of the [MIT License](LICENSE).

-For detailed information on each component, refer to the individual documentation files listed below:
+For detailed documentation on each component, refer to the individual files in the `docs/` directory:

 - [KatamariDB Documentation](docs/KatamariDB.md)
 - [KatamariPipelines Documentation](docs/KatamariPipelines.md)